How to Pack Fragile Items for Moving

 • You never have enough packing supplies.
 Get as much as possible packing materials: all box sizes, packing tape, bubble wrap, stretch wrap, blankets, packing paper, etc.

-• Do not exceed the limit of 30 pounds for a box.
-This is especially important when packing books inside cardboard boxes.
+• Do not overpack!
+Boxes shouldn’t exceed the limit of 25-30 pounds.
+This is especially important when packing books inside cardboard boxes or other heavy items.
 It’s not just bad for the box, but it’s going to be hard on your back as well.

 • Fill empty gaps in the boxes using old newspapers, packing papers, or just old rags.
 This will keep them from clattering around.